 Overall, the departmental mission is to become the clinical, educational and research resource of choice for all women of Central Pennsylvania and their health care providers.
 As a residency program, we strive to teach our resident colleagues the basic and advanced skills necessary to not just practice obstetrics and gynecology, but to become the consultant of choice in their community and to keep the way open for further study in the advancement of women's health care.
 Doing so in an environment that is busy and demanding, but not exhausting, makes this program unique.
 Our residents make it exceptional.
 We are looking for strong candidates and I look forward to meeting with you in the future.

 We participate in the Electronic Residency Application System (ERAS).
 Interviews are granted to exceptional candidates following receipt of a complete ERAS application.
 Our interview process spans from December through January.
 Interview sessions are typically 1/2 day beginning either in the morning or afternoon.
 The session will begin with welcome from current residents.
 Our Chairman, Dr. John Repke provides an introduction to the program.
 You will then have individual interviews with faculty members, fellows, and residents.

 The candidates upon accepting the invitations to interview are sent specific instructions from the Program Coordinator outlining the interview day.
-They are asked to report to C3626 to begin the interview day.
+They are asked to report to room C3626 to begin the interview day.